royarg02/user_files/README.md

 /home/<username>/existing_dir/non_existing_dir/another_non_existing_dir/new_file will have owner as <username>
 ```

+The `<username>` can be the current user running the script or a specified user given to the script at the beginning before it begins copying files.

 ## Addtional notes

-- Copying a folder to another folder (or a file to a folder having same name) to "replace" may not work as intended as `cp` will not override any existing folder it is copying to.
-- The scripts currently **do not have tests**.
+* The scripts currently **do not have tests**.
 Although it performed as expected in my manual tests, execute with caution.
-- **Licensing:** Commits upto [7164f1e](https://github.com/RoyARG02/user_files/commit/7164f1edc6e290e34102763a5369ce4803fefd83) are [MIT](https://opensource.org/licenses/MIT) licensed.
+* **Licensing:** Commits upto [7164f1e](https://github.com/RoyARG02/user_files/commit/7164f1edc6e290e34102763a5369ce4803fefd83) are [MIT](https://opensource.org/licenses/MIT) licensed.
 Commits after that are [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html) licensed.